A couple of 19-year-olds put on their walking boots and used their time to raise funds for a very worthy cause.

 With summer in full swing, lots of teens are enjoying trips away with friends.
-However, a couple of teens in Ireland, Scott and Derek, have put on their walking boots and are using their time to raise funds for a very worthy cause.
+However, a couple of summers ago, two teens in Ireland, Scott and Derek, put on their walking boots and used their time to raise funds for a very worthy cause.

-Scott’s cousin, Lucas, attends Abacus Kilbarrack Special School in Dublin.
-And as Scott shared on his GoFundMe page, the school has been instrumental in helping Lucas progress.
-“This school is amazing and I wanted to say thank you for the support they have given him and my aunty and uncle,” he shared.
+Scott’s cousin, Lucas, attended Abacus Kilbarrack Special School in Dublin.
+And as Scott shared on his GoFundMe page, the school was instrumental in helping Lucas progress.
+“This school is amazing, and I wanted to say thank you for the support they have given him and my aunty and uncle,” he shared.

 As a result, the pair thought they’d raise a few hundred euro by setting out on a 186-mile walk from the school in Dublin to the Cliffs of Moher in County Clare.